JoelPM/prebid-td/README.md

 6. Parakeet server further sanitizes the ad request and forwards to prebid server including anonymized versions of: ad interests, IP address, User Agent, and context
 7. Prebid server users context (likely a stored request ID) to look up publisher configuration and send ad requests to specified exchanges with all available info (as openRTB request)
 8. Exchanges make bid requests to DSPs including anonymized user/interest data
+9. DSPs return bids
-9. Exchanges run auction and return best bid to Prebid server
+10. Exchanges run auction and return best bid to Prebid server
-10. Prebid server evaluates all bids and chooses a single bid to return to Parakeet
+11. Prebid server evaluates all bids and chooses a single bid to return to Parakeet
-11. Prebid server returns best bid to Parakeet
+12. Prebid server returns best bid to Parakeet
-12. Parakeet server compares best bid from prebid server with best contextual ad
+13. Parakeet server compares best bid from prebid server with best contextual ad
-13. Parakeet server returns winning ad to Edge
+14. Parakeet server returns winning ad to Edge
-23. Edge returns opaque object for rendering if winner, or returns false (if context is winner)
+15. Edge returns opaque object for rendering if winner, or returns false (if context is winner)
-24. IG Bid Winner
+16. IG Bid Winner
     1. ```navigator.createAdRequest``` returns opaque object
     2. Prebid record IG win
     3. Prebid passes opaque object to a fenced frame for rendering
-25. Context Bid Winner
+17. Context Bid Winner
     1. ```navigator.createAdRequest``` returns false
     2. Prebid renders contextual ad
     3. Prebid records contextual win
-26. Ad has rendered
+18. Ad has rendered

 As can be seen in the sequence diagram above, the Parakeet API is invoked by Prebid which is also responsible for contstructing the arguments.